markegilbert/FlashCard/README.md

 For a quick walkthrough of the user experience, please see: https://youtu.be/RanuGF-EJ1o

 ## Technologies used for this application:
+- React
+- .NET 8, Web API
+- Entity Framework
 - Cosmos DB
-- Entity Framework
-- .NET 8, Web API
-- React
 - Azure Container Apps
+- GitHub Actions

 ## Solution Architecture
 - flashcard.ui: